 Overview InformationBuckwheat is a plant.
-People make flour from the leaves and flowers.
+People make flour from the outer shell of the seeds.
 This flour can be used either as food (usually in bread, pancakes, and noodles) or as medicine.

-How does it work?Buckwheat might help people with diabetes by improving how well the body deals with blood sugar.
+How does it work?Buckwheat might help people with diabetes by slowing the break-down of some foods into sugar and improving how well the body deals with blood sugar.

 Uses & Effectiveness